 These duties arise in equity, at common law and under statute and do not cease upon a director’s termination.
-However, the scope and duration of an ongoing duty is not always apparent, posing the question of when it will be permissible for an outgoing director to compete with the company.
+As a result, the scope and duration of an ongoing duty is not always apparent.
+This then poses the question of when an outgoing director is permitted to compete with the company.

 Advanced Fuels Technology Pty Ltd v Blythe & Ors VSC 286 determined that such questions are answered on the facts and individual circumstances of each case, including the conduct of the parties.